 I love cooking concepts that could be their own little reality show.
-This one would be titled something like: “Grab A Box of Pasta and Five Ingredients That You Have on Hand and Make Dinner in About 20 Minutes.”
+This one would be titled something like: “Pasta Plus Give!
+Grab A Box of Pasta and Five Ingredients That You Have on Hand and Make Dinner in About 20 Minutes.”
 Sounds appealing, doesn’t it?
 It’s kind of a fun way to come up with creative recipes.
 Don’t count the olive oil, salt and pepper.
 I didn’t.

 Try baking your bacon to reduce splattering and have the oven do the work for you.

-Five Ingredient Pasta #1: Thin Spaghetti with Fennel, Bacon and Parmesan
+5-Ingredient Pasta: Thin Spaghetti with Fennel, Bacon and Parmesan

 - Kosher salt to taste